 Fun fact: Mairead was at the Super Bowl when the stadium had a blackout.

-Kevin J. Kelly is an Associate Counsel to the Mayor.
+Kevin J. Kelly is a Senior Associate Counsel to the Mayor.
 Prior to joining the Mayor’s Office, Kevin was Senior Counsel at the New York City Law Department, where he litigated cases alleging civil rights violations in state and federal courts, and an Honors Associate at the New York City Housing Authority, where he advised on and litigated issues related to public housing in New York City.
 Kevin holds an undergraduate degree from the University of California, Los Angeles and a J.D. from Brooklyn Law School.

 Fun fact: Prior to embarking on his legal career, Kevin was a semi-professional drummer who recorded and toured with several now-forgotten musical groups.